kaorios/my-github-actions/README.md

-# My GitHub Actions Template
+# My GitHub Actions Templates

-## Create Release workflow
+## Release workflow

-Use `changesets` to create release note and a tag.
+Use `changesets` to create a release note and a tag.
 [What is the changesets?](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md)

 1. Install `changesets`